PurdueRM/PurdueRM-Wiki/docs/algorithm/dataset.md

 - Start with *pretrained weights* for small/medium datasets.
 Larger datasets should use the `--weights ''` flag to start new.

 **Training Conditions:**
-- Begin with 300 epochs (`--epochs 300` when training). *Adjust epochs if overfitting/underfitting occurs!*
+- Adjust epochs if overfitting/underfitting occurs
-- Usually you'll want to train at the same image size that your images are (duh).
+- Usually you'll want to train at the same image size that your images are.
 - Use the largest batch size your hardware supports.